Posts may be sponsored. Post contains affiliate links. I may be compensated if you make a purchase using my link.

 Our trip was about 1 1/2 hours in length including the training, and it was well worth the price tag of $39 per person.
 It was such a treat as we both had wanted to try this unique activity.
 I highly recommend giving it a shot.
 Learning how to ride a segway was not as difficult as it looked, and Put in Bay was an ideal location for a segway excursion.

 Want to travel more?

 Need more travel in your life?
 In this special free bonus content, we reveal our top tips and personal advice to living a life of travel.

-Here is a quick video of Justin and I practicing riding the segways!
-We were still in the learning stages at this point so we were going pretty slow on the training mode, “turtle mode”.
-Once we got going, Tom took us off turtle mode and we were going pretty fast.
-Stay tuned for the next blog post, where Justin and I go kayaking around Put in Bay!
+Here is a quick video of Justin and I practicing riding the segways for the first time.
+As we were still in the learning stages, we were going pretty slowly on the training mode called “turtle mode”.
+Once we figured out what we were doing, our segways were taken off “turtle mode.”

 Check out more of our travel photos from Put in Bay, Ohio!